wendyverdonk93/docs/content/security-and-legal/risk-and-fraud/changing-your-company-details.md

 ---
 title : "Changing your company details"
-meta_title: "FAQ Risk and fraud - Changing your company details - MultiSafepay Docs"
+meta_title: "Risk and fraud - Changing your company details - MultiSafepay Docs"
 weight: 8
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases:
     - /faq/risk-and-fraud/change-of-company-details
+    - /faq/risk-and-fraud/changing-your-company-details
 ---
 You must inform MultiSafepay of any changes to the form of your company or any other company details, e.g. address, director, UBO.